• Skip to primary navigation

 The short ribs can release quite a lot of fat and so I like to remove most of the fat.
 There are a few ways to separate the fat from the cooking liquid:

 2. Remove the solids after pressure cooking and place the liquid in the fridge until the fat rises to the top and solidifies.
 You can then discard the fat.
-If you’re using this method, you might want to make the Instant Pot short ribs a day ahead and reheat before continuing with the recipe.
+If you’re using this method, you might want to make the pressure cooker short ribs a day ahead and reheat before continuing with the recipe.

 3. Use a large ladle or fat skimmer to skim the fat off the top.
 I don’t know why but I have a hard time doing this although I know many people who use this technique!